 The aim of the study was to valorise fisheries to identify the most important areas for this sector within Poland, currently developing an MSP Plan.
 In January 2018 the environmental assessment will be backed by a coastal fishery assessment.
 The first version of the MSP Plan is expected in April 2018.

-The study is containing a survey and having interviewed 70% of fishermen to localise where they use passive gear types.
+The study is containing a survey.
+70% of fishermen have been interviewed to localise where they use passive gear types.
 The methodology followed these steps:

 - Development of a methodology to define value of a marine space for a specific sector

 - Binary scoring of the importance of the fishery function